maurges/every-rust-gui-library/notes.md

 but even worse apidocs.
 This one requires a lot more code and is about as unsafe as javascript in qml.
 So, idk, evenly matched.
 I will still prefer qml in the future, also because of qmlscene and figma-to-qml.

+Reading my thoughts on relm now.
+Yeah, if I knew gtk that one would be easier, with all those IsA constraints and with properties.
+Relm would be a lot better if properties were proper rust values, but noo.
+Like how I couldn't find ToggleButton::active, because the name is stupid.

+- Default widgets: enough, good looking
+- Creating simple widgets: no idea
+- Creating compound widgets: boilerplatey; they are first-class gtk but second-class rust
+- Layouting: simple, but sizing is obscure
+- Reactivity: qt-style
+- Custom layouts: manipulate coordinates
+- Setting up: simple, requires gtk4
+- Documentation: meh apidocs, alright gtk docs
+- Tutorial: alright
+- Diving into source: didn't do
+- Overall: better than relm4

 ## iced
 Time spent: a couple of hours